Real Leadership Seminar

 WHAT YOU WILL LEARN

-By the end of the workshop, participants will learn:
+By the end of the seminar, participants will learn:

 A new way to think about leadership and change that is appropriate in a world of uncertainty and complexity.